 “You can’t help but get in the holiday spirit,” she says.

-In Australia, the only reindeer I see are in books or on TV, so it feels like Christmas comes early when I discover that Leavenworth has a farm with 19 live reindeer.
-Erika Bowie is the manager at the farm owned by her parents, Kari and Hans Andersen.
+In Australia, the only reindeer I see are in books or on TV, so it feels like Christmas comes early when I find out that Leavenworth has a farm with live reindeer.
+Erika Bowie is the manager at the the Leavenworth Reindeer Farm, which is owned by her parents, Kari and Hans Andersen.
 Since 2014, the family has provided horse and carriage rides in downtown Leavenworth.
 “Our carriage takes Santa Claus through the parades during festival season and one year we joked to Santa we’d get him real reindeer to pull him and his sleigh,” says Bowie.
 “When we found out Leavenworth is the same latitude as parts of Mongolia where huge herds of reindeer naturally thrive, we knew we could consider a reindeer farm.”